Lindy Durrant: Research and career

 In 1983, Durrant joined the University of Nottingham as a postdoctoral scientist and continues to work at the University.
 She now holds the position of Professor of Cancer Immunotherapy as well as heading up the Nottingham University Therapeutic Antibody Centre (NUTAC) which produces monoclonal antibodies for cancer therapy.
 In 1997 Durrant founded the company Scancell - a biotechnology company focussed on harnessing the immune system to treat cancer.
 Through her work at Scancell, Durrant has gone on to develop two separate platforms to treat cancer through the stimulation of T cells to kill tumour cells.
-Firstly, a modular DNA vaccine platform ImmunoBodyTM which was successfully trialled in melanoma (see SCIB1) as well as a peptide based cancer vaccine ModitopeTM which targets stress-induced post-translational modifications.
+Firstly, a modular DNA vaccine platform ImmunoBody which was successfully trialled in melanoma (see SCIB1) as well as a peptide based cancer vaccine Moditope which targets stress-induced post-translational modifications.
 Both of these vaccines harness the immune system by inducing killer CD8 T cells and cytotoxic CD4 T cells to clear cancer cells from the body.
 She has also developed a number of different monoclonal antibodies which target tumour associated glycans, as well as identifying unique sequence residues in the Fc region that enable monoclonal antibodies to self-associate upon target recognition, resulting in more potent, high avidity antibodies.

 During the COVID-19 pandemic Durrant and collaborators from the University of Nottingham and Nottingham Trent University created two COVID-19 vaccines based on the ImmunoBody DNA vaccine platform.
 These vaccines were designed to induce both neutralising antibody and T-cell responses directly against the covid-19 N- and S-proteins which in comparison to first-generation vaccines could help protect patients against different variants of Covid-19 as well as more broadly against other beta-coronaviruses.
 The vaccines are administered via spring-powered injectors which deliver a stream of fluid.
 It is expected that these vaccines would be able to induce a strong T-cell response against the conserved N-protein which would help achieve longer lasting immunity.
 The vaccines, which were supported by InnovateUK funding underwent clinical trials in 2021.